2Hats . 3 minutes

 In this function, we check whether the email_token is valid and on success, login using the Auth::login($user) function.

 You should call ‘use Auth;’ facade on top of the page.
 You have now successfully created dual authentication using email.
-As a Laravel Application Development Company, we adopt these ways to get it done easily.
+Our Laravel Development Services adopt these ways to get it done easily or you can hire Laravel developer to get expert solutions.